-The 30K course begins at the HEAD OF THE DRY FORK aid station and proceeds up the Freeze Out road, following trails and a gravel road cresting on Camp Creek Ridge at 8,100 feet.
-It then descends down Sheep Creek drainage to 7,300 feet on a four-wheel drive road.
-At about 4 1/2 miles you will reach the fully supplied UPPER SHEEP CREEK aid station.
+The aid station is fully supplied for the 6 mile gradual climb back to the HEAD OF THE DRYFORK aid station at mile 14.
+After leaving the aid station the course proceeds up the Freeze Out road, following trails and a gravel road cresting on Camp Creek Ridge at 8,100 feet.
+It then descends down Sheep Creek drainage to 7450 feet on a four-wheel drive road.
+After running about 5 Miles from the Dry Fork station will reach the fully supplied UPPER SHEEP CREEK aid station (18 mile Checkpoint) .
 Next is the summit of Horse Creek Ridge at 8,000 feet, following trails and primitive four-wheel drive roads, which will then drop you into Tongue River Canyon.
 Take a moment to view the canyon and the distant plains before you descend the trail through seas of wildflowers.

 LOWER SHEEP CREEK aid station at mile 24 and 5025 feet, is a good place to fill your bottles before entering the sometimes hot canyon below.
 Continuing on to the TONGUE RIVER aid station at mile 26.2 and approximately 4240 feet you will leave the trail and run on a relatively flat gravel road for the remainder of the distance.
 At about mile 29 is the final aid station, HOMESTRETCH aid station.
 Continue on and just as you are entering Dayton you will cross the Tongue River on a rustic footbridge.
 Runners then cross Highway 14 and proceed into town making a left onto 3rd street.
 Go one block and make a left onto Broadway and into Scott Park where the FINISH and picnic gala await you.